JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 npm install
 ```

-it will install everything the project needs, in the `node_modules` folder, creating it if it’s not existing already.
+it will install everything the project needs, in the `node_modules` folder, creating it if it's not existing already.

 #### Installing a single package